jovapo/jovapo.github.io/_pages/about.md

 ---
 permalink: /
 title: "Joseph Tighe"
-excerpt: "I'm a Sr. Applied Science Manage at Amazon AWS AI working in Computer Vision.
+excerpt: "I'm a Sr. Applied Science Manager at Amazon AWS AI working in Computer Vision.
 I'm interested in detection, video classification, tracking and self-supervised learning.
 I was part of the initial Rekogntion video launch.
 Before I came to AWS I was part of the team that launched Amazon GO.
 Before that I got my PhD under the supervision of Svetlana Lazebnik at UNC Chapel Hill with a focus on non-parametric methods for semantic segmentation."
 author_profile: true
 redirect_from:
   - /about/